 Dance Teachers in Los Gatos & Sunnyvale, CA

-Dance Attack Studios offers dances classes in Los Gatos, CA and Sunnyvale, CA. We are proud to be the dance studio students of all ages choose to enhance their skills, build their confidence and improve their technique.
+Dance Attack!
+Performing Arts offers dance classes in Los Gatos, CA and Sunnyvale, CA. We are proud to be the dance studio students of all ages choose to enhance their skills, build their confidence and improve their technique.
 Whether you are looking to dance competitively or recreationally, our team of instructors are experienced in a variety of dance styles.
 They are passionate about sharing their love of dance and are proud to teach a range of disciplines including: hip hop, tap, jazz, contemporary, modern dance, Latin jazz, and ballet classes.

 Meet Our Dance Teachers